-The Building Societies Association is a trade association, representing mutual lenders and deposit takers in the UK including all 48 UK building societies.
-About 15 million adults have building society saving accounts and over 2.9 million adults are currently buying their own homes with the help of building society loans.
+The Building Societies Association is a trade association, representing mutual lenders and deposit takers in the UK including all 45 UK building societies.

 There was substantial change in the building society sector in the mid to late 1990s, with a number of large societies giving up their mutual status and becoming banks, owned by shareholders.
 Mutual societies have only the interests of their member-customers to consider and have no shareholders to whom they need to pay dividends.
 Paying dividends generally adds about 35% to the overall costs of running a savings and mortgage business.
 Generally, this means that committed mutual building societies can offer more competitive rates of interest on mortgage and savings products.

-The BSA is not a regulator - that is the role of the Financial Services Authority, nor does it deal with complaints about building societies - which are looked after by the Financial Ombudsman Service, if they cannot be cleared up by the society itself.
+The BSA offers advice and assistance on the whole range of issues affecting the operation of building societies.
+The BSA is not a regulator - that is the role of the Prudential Regulation Authority and the Financial Conduct Authority, nor does it deal with complaints about building societies - which are looked after by the Financial Ombudsman Service, if they cannot be resolved by the society itself.